The Engineering Approach to Dating

 Now that you have worked on the tangibles, let’s take a look at some intangibles that you can work on to make yourself stand out even more.

 But before you start working on your intangibles, you need to understand yourself.
-What are your strengths and weaknesses personality-wise?
+What are your strengths and weaknesses?
 What kind of interests do you have?
-Are you an “interesting” person?
+What are you trying to sell?
+What makes you YOU?

 For personality, I look at the Myers-Briggs (MBTI), Big Five personality traits, and Attachment Styles.
 Use these to identify your strengths and weaknesses rather than slapping a label on yourself.
-Personally, I’m an INTJ with an anxious attachment style.
+Personally, I’m an INTJ.
 I know that despite my intellect and ability to solve problems, my social skills were very poor, and I had to work hard to not overthink in many situations (aka anxiety).

 Now, having studied some social and developmental psychology, I believe personality is not set in stone (especially before age 25), and your personality type can change depending on your mood and the situation you are in.
 You can always highlight your strengths and work on your weaknesses.